-Since the 2010/11 influenza season, in accordance with the WHO recommendations, SARI surveillance has been carried out during the winter season only, from week 40 to week 20 [13].
+Since the 2010/11 influenza season, in accordance with the WHO recommendations, SARI surveillance has been carried out during the winter season only, from the week 40 to the week 20 [13].

-As described in detail previously, hospital coordinators for SARI and ARDS surveillance from all 15 acute care hospitals in Vojvodina sent daily reports on every hospitalized SARI and/or ARDS case to the district coordinators of influenza in the local departments of Public Health [7].
-The study included patients from intensive care units and high dependency units (severe form of infections), general/internal medicine, pediatric medicine, infectious disease wards and respiratory disease wards where patients of all ages were registered [8].
+As described in detail previously [7], the hospital coordinators for SARI and ARDS surveillance from all 15 acute care hospitals in the Vojvodina have sent daily reports on every hospitalized SARI and/or ARDS case to the district coordinators of influenza in the local departments of Public Health.
+The study included patients from the intensive care units and high dependency units (severe form of infections), general/internal medicine, paediatric medicine, infectious disease ward and respiratory disease ward where patients of all ages were registered [8].

-Case definitions
+Case Definitions

-This study included all patients with ILI and any flu-associated infections who required hospitalization in accordance with the SARI and ARDS definitions.
-The WHO criteria for ILI and SARI were used for screening in the primary care/outpatient settings and inpatient hospital settings: ILI cases were defined as those with a sudden onset of fever (> 38°C) and cough/sore throat within seven days of the onset, while patients with an acute respiratory illness with the onset of symptoms during the previous seven days requiring overnight hospitalization which included history of fever or measured fever of 38°C, and cough, and shortness of breath or difficulty in breathing were termed as SARI [14].
+This study included all the patients with ILI and any flu-associated infections who required hospitalization in accordance with the SARI and ARDS definitions.
+The WHO criteria for ILI and SARI were used for screening in the primary care/outpatient settings and inpatient hospital settings: ILI cases were defined as those with a sudden onset of fever (>38°C) and cough/sore throat within seven days of the onset, while patients with an acute respiratory illness with onset during the previous seven days requiring overnight hospitalization that includes: history of fever or measured fever of 38°C, and cough, and shortness of breath or difficulty in breathing were termed as SARI [14].

-ARDS cases were defined as acute onset of bilateral infiltrates on the chest radiograph; arterial oxygen tension $(PaO_2)/fraction$ of inspired oxygen (FiO_2) ratio < 27kPa, and absence of a cardiac failure or left atrial hypertension (assessed clinically, echocardiographically, or with invasive monitoring) and required invasive ventilation [15, 16, 17].
+ARDS cases were defined as acute onset of bilateral infiltrates on the chest radiograph; arterial oxygen tension [PaO2]/fraction of inspired oxygen [FiO2] ratio <27kPa, and absence of a cardiac failure or left atrial hypertension [assessed clinically, echocardiographically, or with invasive monitoring] and required invasive ventilation [15-17].